What is DSL (Digital Subscriber Line)?

 What is meant by DSL Internet?

-DSL (Digital Subscriber Line) Internet refers to a high-speed internet connection that transmits digital data over traditional copper telephone lines.
-It allows users to access the internet and use the telephone simultaneously, unlike dial-up connections.
+DSL (Digital Subscriber Line) Internet refers to a high-speed internet connection that transmits digital data over traditional copper telephone wires.
+Unlike dial-up connections, it allows users to access the internet and use the telephone simultaneously.

 What DSL is used for?